Oslandia/py3dtiles/docs/cli.rst

 export
 ~~~~~~

-Two export modes are available, the database export or the directory export.
+Two export modes are available, from a PostGIS database or from a directory.
-They both transform all the geometries provided in .b3dm files, along with a
+They both generate a 3dtiles tileset and b3dm geometries.

-tileset.json file which organizes them.
+At the moment, only multipolygons input geometries are supported.

 The directory export will use all the .wkb files in the provided directory.
 Warning: the coordinates are read as floats, not doubles.
 Make sure to offset